 - Parent - you can build parent-child relations in Splynx monitoring

-- Model - information about the device model
+- Product/Model - specify the device model/product number

 - IP address - IPv4 address of the device where SNMP and Ping tools will connect

 - Ping this device - If enabled, Splynx will send ICMP echo pings to the device

 - Port - specify the port number to communicate with the device via SNMP(default port: 161)